UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 | `fareType` | **NRT**, **IRT**, **Ancillaries** , **Reservations**
 | `name` | Name of the fare
 | `fareDetailDescription` | Additional explanation on the fare (e.g. on included fees like Diabolo or Venice fee)
-| `price` | Price with currency EUR must be provided if not otherwise agreed bilaterally.
+| `price` | Price with currency € must be provided if not otherwise agreed bilaterally.
 | `regionalConstraint` | Definition of the regional validity of the fare and the geographical combination rules (connection points)
 | `serviceConstraint` | Restrictions of the service allowed to be used
 | `carrierConstraint` | Restriction on the carriers that can be used with the fare.